 Playing Possum: Snake can now play dead, either by lying down and relaxing his body, or remaining motionless after being knocked over by an attack.
 Enemies who are actively searching for him will check bodies though, giving them a little kick as they pass by, so this ability is mostly useful when Snake wants to be overlooked during a larger battle between PMCs forces and their enemies, where no one has time to check the bodies anyway.
 Alternatively, if Snake lies down among a bunch of already present bodies, patroling soldiers might simply consider him another corpse on the pile.

-Potty Failure: Next generation technology means the series' running gag of people wetting themselves can be one-upped with a scene of a man soiling himself.
+Potty Failure: Next generation technology means the series' running gag of people wetting themselves can be one-upped with a scene of a man shitting his pants.
 Um, thanks Kojima.

 Precision F-Strike: Laughing Octopus delivers quite possibly the first f-bomb in the entire franchise (or at the very least the first f-bomb to make it past localization in the English version), which makes it just that much more unsettling.

 During Snake and Otacon's discussion of the tank battle in Metal Gear Solid: